Choosing a skilled nursing and rehabilitation facility

 - Make sure the hospital staff knows about the places you have chosen.

-It is always a good idea to check out different skilled nursing facilities to which you would like to go.
-Visit two or three facilities and choose more than one facility at which you would be comfortable.
+It is always a good idea to check out different skilled nursing facilities.
+Visit two or three places and choose more than one facility where you would be comfortable.

 - Where the facility is located